revoltchat/documentation/docs/faq/verification.md

   This means we are not currently verifying generic servers that centre around a topic unless if it meets one of the first two criteria.
   Though in special circumstances, well known on platform communities may also be considered.

 Server verification also comes with a vanity invite, so please have one ready if you want to apply.
-To apply, drop an email at [support@revolt.chat](mailto:support@revolt.chat).
+To apply, drop an email at [contact@revolt.chat](mailto:contact@revolt.chat).

 We also periodically prune verification from servers that have fallen into disrepair and / or otherwise are no longer active.